-LIVE is a 100 percent Subsidiary of the Company.
-The Company was established formanufacturing of Non-Automotive Parts.
-LIVE has two (2) Subsidiaries Lumax EnergySolutions Private Limited and Velomax Mobility Private Limited.
-The Consolidated turnoverof the LIVE for the Financial Year 2017 -18 stands for Rs 197.95 Lacs.
+LIVE a 100% subsidiary of the Company was established formanufacturing of Non-Automotive Parts.
+LIVE has Two (2) Subsidiaries Lumax EnergySolutions Private Limited and Velomax Mobility Private Limited.
+The Consolidated turnoverof the LIVE for the Financial Year 2019-20 stands for Rs 33.20 Lakhs.

 Lumax Mannoh Allied Technologies Limited (LMAT)

 LMAT a 55% subsidiary formed in collaboration with Mannoh IndustrialCo.
 Limited Japan.
 The entity manufactures gear shifters and enjoys a market leadershipposition in India.
 The Revenue of the Company stood at Rs 12510.20 Lakhs for theFinancial Year 2019-20.